 - A five wire electric fence, with the bottom wire as close to the ground as possible will deter coyotes

-- Electric wire can be added to existing page wire fences.
+- Add electric wire to the top of page wire fences.
 Installing that wire on outside bottom will prevent coyotes from digging under the fence.
-Electric wire can also be added to the top of the page wire fence to discourage coyotes jumping over.

 - If it is impossible to electrify a gate, then at least install a board or rock sill under the gate to prevent entrance by the coyote under the gate.